thegeeklab/hugo-geekblog/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/thegeeklab/hugo-geekblog)](https://github.com/thegeeklab/hugo-geekblog/graphs/contributors)
 [![License: MIT](https://img.shields.io/github/license/thegeeklab/hugo-geekblog)](https://github.com/thegeeklab/hugo-geekblog/blob/main/LICENSE)

+> **Important:** We have switched to 'main' as default branch.
+The 'master' branch is no longer maintained and will be removed after June 30, 2021!

 Geekblog is a simple Hugo theme for personal blogs.
 It is intentionally designed as a fast and lean theme and may not fit the requirements of complex websites.
 If a more feature-complete theme is required there are a lot of got alternatives out there.
 You can find a demo and the full documentation at [https://hugo-geekblog.geekdocs.de](https://hugo-geekblog.geekdocs.de).

 ![Desktop and mobile preview](https://github.com/thegeeklab/hugo-geekblog/blob/main/images/readme.png)